Armies from 1066 or later at Irvine 2023

 The commander of the Ottoman cavalry, adorned with a feathered helm, raises his scimitar and urges his men forward secure in the knowledge that he is not likely to do any fighting himself as he is not one of the Included commanders in the Ottoman army list this day

-Lit by the eerie light of Billy Connolley's sporran-shaped haggis, the Ottomans close to short range to begin their campaign of harassment against the mainly pedestrian foe.
+Inspired by the spirit of Bonnie Prince Charlie's gaelic grouse moor, the Ottomans close to short range to begin their campaign of harassment against the mainly pedestrian foe.

 Their horses surge forward, manes flying like banners of their own as their riders determined eyes focus on the enemy riders and the already sweating plate-clad infantry